The Bankrate promise

 You want to earn rewards on grocery and gas spending

 When you shop at supermarkets and gas stations, you’ll earn 2X points on your spending (on up to $6,000 in purchases per year, then 1X points).
 You’ll also earn 1X points on all other purchases.
-If you’re able to max out spending in the supermarket and gas station categories, you could earn 12,000 points (worth $120) on the first $6,000 spent.
+If you’re able to max out spending in the supermarket and gas station categories, you could earn 12,000 points on your first $6,000 spent at eligible retailers.

 You want plenty of ways to redeem rewards

-The Citi Rewards+ card comes with numerous ways to redeem rewards, including statement credits, gift cards, shopping with points (on Amazon.com or PayPal) and travel through the Citi portal.
+The Citi Rewards+ card comes with numerous ways to redeem rewards, including statement credits, gift cards, shopping with points (on Amazon.com or PayPal), travel through the Citi portal and transfer to a limited number of Citi travel partners.

 It’s important to note that the Citi Rewards+ card only accrues “basic” ThankYou points, not regular Citi ThankYou points.
-Basic ThankYou points are not technically an award currency that Citi recognizes, but this is how we differentiate between the two types of ThankYou points.
-The key difference is that basic ThankYou points can’t be transferred to Citi travel partners (usually a more valuable redemption option).
-However, you can still use basic ThankYou points to book travel through Citi at a value of 1 cent per point.
+Though basic ThankYou points are not technically an award currency that Citi recognizes, it’s a useful way to think about the difference between the two types of ThankYou points.

 You want opportunities to earn more rewards

-Additionally, you’ll receive 10 percent of your points back on the first 100,000 points you redeem each year.
+Additionally, you’ll receive 10 percent of your points back on the first 100,000 points you redeem each year (shared points do not qualify).
 Maxing out this benefit would earn you 10,000 points back, which could be worth $100 in gift cards.

 When is the Citi Rewards+ Card not worth it?